mozjay/clogman-mode/README.md

 - **Amulet of torture** requires **Zenyte shard** (collection log item)
 - **Toxic blowpipe** requires **Tanzanite fang** (collection log item)

-The plugin includes ~700 derived items with their collection log dependencies pre-calculated.
+The plugin includes ~627 derived items with their collection log dependencies pre-calculated.

+### Effective Unlocking
+Some collection log items can be crafted from other collection log items.
+The plugin handles this intelligently:

+- **Onyx** can be crafted from **Uncut onyx**
+- If you have Uncut onyx in your collection log, all Onyx-derived items (Amulet of fury, Berserker necklace, etc.) become available
+- This works transitively: Zenyte shard + Uncut onyx unlocks all zenyte jewelry

+Your sidebar unlock count still reflects your actual collection log progress.

 ### Restriction Logic
 An item is only restricted if **all** recipes to create it require collection log items.
 If there's any recipe that doesn't need a clog item, the item won't be restricted.

 ## Features

+### Side Panel
+The plugin adds a side panel to manage your unlocks:
+- View all unlocked collection log items
+- Manually add/remove unlocks
+- Reset all unlocks
+- Shows unlock progress (X / 1692)

 ### Restrictions (Configurable)
 - **Grand Exchange** - Locked items won't appear in GE search results
 - **Item Usage** - Can't wear/wield/use/eat/drink locked items
 - **Bank Withdraw** - Can't withdraw locked items from bank
+- **Clue Items** - Optionally disable restrictions for Treasure Trail rewards

 ### Visual
 - **Item Dimming** - Locked items appear dimmed in inventory and bank